 These historic dates still hold significance today, reminding us of the impact we can have when we join together as one to stand up for what’s right.

-Continuing to move in the right direction requires a clear vision for what reconciliation will ultimately look like.
+In 2021, Reconciliation Australia encouraged Australians to take continuous action to create lasting change, not just during this week but all year round.
 The 2021 State of Reconciliation in Australia Report provides guidance on practical actions we can take to collectively build communities that value Aboriginal and Torres Strait Islander peoples, cultures, histories and futures.

 Ways to Participate